KosukeMizuno/socket-plotter/README.md

 ## Installation

-1. (if you want) create a python environment
-2. install PySide2 manually
-    - `pip install PySide2` or `conda install -c conda-forge pyside2`
-3. `pip install socket-plotter`

-### dependency
+### with pipx

+1. Install CLI commands.
+    - `pipx install socket-plotter[pyside]`
+2. Install in python environments where you want to use this library
-- PySide2
+    - activate your environment
-- pyqtgraph
+    - `pip install socket-plotter`

 ## Usage